technicaltidbits/gridsome-forestry-starter/journal/configuring-vale-tutorial.md

 ## Step 6.
 Run the linter

-In your code editor, run the command `vale sample-file.md`.
+From the terminal, run the command `vale sample-file.md`.
 You'll see the errors, warnings, and suggestions Vale finds in the files, in addition to the number of errors, warnings, and suggestions:

 ```ini
 6 errors, 4 warnings and 5 suggestions in 1 file.
 ```

-You can see that most of the errors, warnings, and suggestions break Microsoft's rules. `Vale.Spelling` caught several typos:
+`Vale.Spelling` identified several typos:

 ```ini
 1:11   error       Did you really mean 'sampl'?
 Vale.Spelling